FREE SHIPPING on orders of $85 or more

 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Where did the English Turpin family come from?
 What is the English Turpin family crest and coat of arms?
 When did the Turpin family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Turpin family history?The name Turpin reached English shores for the first time with the ancestors of the Turpin family as they migrated following the Norman Conquest of 1066.
 The Turpin family lived in Dorset.
-Their name, however, is a reference to Turpin Au Boas, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to Turpin Au Bois, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Alternatively, the name could have been derived from the French name Turpinus, a derivative of the Latin 'turpis,' meaning 'disgraceful,' a name adopted by the early Christians as a token of humility.

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Turpin family name include Turpine, Torpin, Turpin, Turbin, Turping, Tirping, Tirpin, Terpin, Turpen and many more.